robclu/leapfrog/README.md

 hashmap, and around 13.6x `std::collections::HashMap` wrapped with RwLock for 16 cores.
 It also scales better than other hash map implementations.
 Benchmark results can be found at [rust hashmap benchmarks](https://github.com/robclu/conc-map-bench).
+Pleas see the crate documentation for more details.

 **If the value type for the map supports atomic operations then this map will not lock, while if the value type does not support atomic perations then accessing the